mitotic/otrace/docs/UseWithTornado.rst

 Setup
 =========================================================

-For use with Torando, *otrace* requires a couple of additional options, ``hold_wrapper`` and ``eventloop_callback``::
+For use with Tornado, *otrace* requires a couple of additional options, ``hold_wrapper`` and ``eventloop_callback``::

     # Initialize OShell instance (to run on separate thread)